 I almost refused to take the dog in, but I couldn't stand the misery-stare.
 It was time.
 I knew it, and I think he did, too.
 Which is why yesterday, after getting home from the vet, and despite not being a dog-person at all, I broke my no-sugar-for-the-month-of-June diet and made consolation brownies.
 Not for the kids--for me.
-As Yvaine in the movie adaptation of Neil Gaiman's Stardust comments, love can be "strangely easy to mistake for loathing" a lot of the time, and that dog was my nemesis.
+As Yvaine in Stardust comments, love can be "strangely easy to mistake for loathing," and that dog was my nemesis.
 A monster-sized pest.
-And a pill.
+A pill.

 And I'm pretty sure I'll be missing him for a long time.